-On behalf of the World Youth Forum from Yale University, it is a pleasure to welcome you to this annual event hosted in Shanghai.
+On behalf of the World Youth Forum from Yale University, it is a pleasure to welcome you to this annual event.
 The forum is the first ever space for university and high school students to congregate and discuss issues of global economic importance: issues that today’s leaders in finance, economics, and commerce strive to find solutions for.

 The World Youth Economic Forum is being co-hosted by the Global Undergraduate Economic Forum and ASDAN from the UK.
 This Forum will culminate in the creation of proposals and task forces addressed to global change makers, of which the best will be implemented.